riicess/Swift-TroubleShooting-Guide/README.md

 - If you don't have the old key, you must get a new one.
 ---

+## Crash on inject / Notepad crash

+- If your crash happens along with an **'Injection Timeout'** error, the steps in the [Injection Timeout](#injection-timeout) section will solve it.

+If the crash happens without a specific error, it's often caused by a problem with your Roblox client.
+This usually means a version or channel mismatch.

+1.  **Check your Roblox Version:** The most common cause is an incompatible version.
+Carefully follow the [Roblox Version Help](#roblox-version-help) guide to fix this.

+2.  **Clear Corrupted Roblox Files:** If your version is correct, corrupted files could be the issue.
+    - Open Run (`Win + R`), type `%localappdata%`, and press Enter.
+    - Delete the `Roblox`, `Bloxstrap`, and `Fishstrap` folders if they exist.
+    - **Important:** After deleting Roblox files, you must reinstall Roblox.
+For the best results, follow our complete [Full Uninstall and Reinstall](#full-uninstall-and-reinstall) guide.

+---

 ## Fatal Error

 - Close Swift and Roblox completely.